BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

 \subsection{Absorbing gas}

-The gas absorber has a very high equivalent width; when measured relative to the broad-\Halpha flux, the value is $EW(\Halpha) = 6_{-1}^{+1}$~\AA, while the value measured relative to the continuum is $EW_\mathrm{cont}(\Halpha) = 30_{-9}^{+15}$~\AA.
+The gas absorber has a very high equivalent width; when measured relative to the broad-\Halpha flux, the value is $EW(\Halpha) = 5_{-1}^{+2}$~\AA, while the value measured relative to the continuum is $EW_\mathrm{cont}(\Halpha) = 22_{-7}^{+12}$~\AA.
 Both values are very high, but the second value is so high that it completely rules out a stellar origin\footnote{High-EW Balmer-line absorption in stellar atmospheres is routinely observed in spectral types from late B to early F, but is never as strong as seen here.
 For reference, for a simple stellar population employing MIST isochrones \citep{choi+2016} and the C3K model atmospheres \citep{conroy+2019}, the maximum $EW(\Halpha)$ is 8.3~\AA for a burst age of 400--500~Myr, depending on metallicity.
 For \target, such an old burst age is ruled out by the amount of rest-UV light.}.
-The strength of the \Hbeta absorber appears much larger, with an optical depth at the line centre of $\tau_0(\Hbeta) = 20_{-8}^{+7}$, compared to only $\tau_0(\Halpha) = 1.9_{-0.6}^{+0.7}$.
+The strength of the \Hbeta absorber appears much larger, with an optical depth at the line centre of $\tau_0(\Hbeta) = 12_{-5}^{+9}$, compared to only $\tau_0(\Halpha) = 1.2_{-0.3}^{+0.6}$.
 Since these are absorption lines arising from the same energy level, their optical depth ratios are set by atomic physics to be $\tau_0(\Hbeta)/\tau_0(\Halpha) = \lambda_{\Hbeta} /\lambda_{\Halpha} \cdot f_{2\rightarrow4}/f_{2\rightarrow3} = 0.137$, where we used the oscillator strength values $f_{2\rightarrow4}=0.119$ and $f_{2\rightarrow3}=0.641$.
-Our results yield $\tau_0(\Hbeta)/\tau_0(\Halpha) = 11\pm6$, almost 2-\textsigma away from the theoretical value.
-Higher-quality observations of \Hbeta are needed to confirm this finding, but, at face value, it suggests the presence of some line infill.
+Our results yield $\tau_0(\Hbeta)/\tau_0(\Halpha) = 10\pm6$, almost 2-\textsigma away from the theoretical value.
+Higher-quality observations of \Hbeta are needed to confirm this finding in \target, but similar results have been reported for other LRDs \citep{deugenio+2025e,deugenio+2025g}, lending credibility to this low-SNR result.
+Additionally, the \Hbeta and \Halpha absorber require two different velocities, with $v_\mathrm{abs,\Hbeta}-v_\mathrm{abs,\Halpha} = 90\pm30~\kms$.
+Again, while this is only a 3-\textsigma result, other LRDs have been confirmed to have different \Halpha and \Hbeta absorber velocities \citep{deugenio+2025g,lin+2025c,ji+2025c}.
+At face value, the kinematic discrepancy in the two absorbers suggests the presence of some line infill, possibly P-cygni profiles \citep{rusakov+2025,torralba+2025b}.
 Spatially, the absorber is clearly located in the BLR, or between the BLR and the observer, as demonstrated in Fig.~\ref{f.abscont}; there is clearly not enough continuum flux to be absorbed, and the model is unable to reproduce the data.